KenKundert/svg_schematic/README.rst

 There are a few things to note.

 #.
-SVG coordinates are used, which inverts the y axis (smaller coordinates are
+SVG coordinates are used, which inverts the y axis (more southern
-    above the larger coordinates).
+    coordinates are more positive the more northern coordinates).
 #.
 Components are placed in invisible tiles.
 When you specify the position of
     the component you are specifying the center of the tile.
 #.
+Wires and components stack in layers, with the first that is placed going on
-Most components contain concealers, which are small rectangles that are
-    designed to conceal any wires that run underneath the components.
+    the lowest layer.
+Most components contain concealers, which are small rectangles that are designed to conceal any wires that run underneath the components.
 This allows you to simply run a wire underneath the component rather than explicitly wire to each terminal, which can simply the description of the schematics.
-For this to work, the wire must be specified before the component.
+For this to work, the wire must be specified before the component as done in the above example.
 Also, the color of the concealers matches that of the background, so if you use no background, then you also lose the concealers.
 #.
 The unit size of a tile is 50.
 You have limited ability to specify the size
     of some components, and specifying the size as 1 implies the tile will be 50x50.
 Most components have a size of 2 and so sit within a 100x100 tile.
 #.
-You need not specify the size as an integer, but if you do, the terminals
+You need not specify the size as an integer.
-    will fall on multiples of 25.
 #.
-Wires and components stack in layers, with the first that is placed going on
-    the lowest layer.
-If you are using concealers to allow you to wire underneath components, you neet to give the wires first so they fall at the bottom of the stack.
-Most components will conceal a wire that it covers.
-    This makes it easier to wire up the schematic.
-You need not connect to each terminal individually.
-#.
 It is generally better to specify the important feature location coordinates
     in variables, and use the variable to control the location of the component, rather than specifying the coordinates directly on the components and wires.
     Further, it generally good to specify the coordinates in terms of the previous coordinates.
 In this way, you can adjust the placement of many features by changing one or two variable values.
 #.
-With most components you can specify a name and a value.
-#.
 You can flip and rotate the components using the *orientation* argument.
-    Specifying 'v' implies a vertical placement, and 'h' a horizontal placement.
+    Specifying 'v' implies a vertical placement, and 'h' a horizontal placement (a component is converted from vertical to horizontal with a -90 degree rotation.
 Specifying `|` implies the component should be flipped along a vertical axis (left to right) and specifying '-' implies the component should be flipped along a horizontal axis (up to down).
 #.
+With most components you can specify a name, and with many components you
+    can also specify a value.
+The text orientation will always be horizontal regardless of the component orientation.
+#.
 When the schematic is used with Latex, you can use Latex formatting in the
     name and value.
 For example, you can specify: `name='$L_1$'`.
 You should use raw strings if your string contains backslashes: `value=r'$10 \\mu H$'`.
 #.
 Components provide the *t* attribute, which is a list of the locations of
     its terminals.
+Many component also provide individual attributes for each terminal.
+For example, the resistor, capacitor, and inductor components provide the *p* and *n* terminal attributes.
+The MOS component provides the *d*, *g*, and *s* terminal attributes.
+The diode component provides the *a* and *c* terminal attributes.
 #.
 Components contain attributes for each of the 9 principal coordinates (c, n,
     ne, e, se, s, sw, w, nw).
 For most components, these are the principal coordinates for the component's tile.
-However, the source places its coordinates on the circle used to depict the source.
+However, the source places its principal coordinates on the circle used to depict the source.

 Placement Strategies